Saturday, September 9, 2017 10 am – 4 pm

 Celebrating the Ingenuity of the Past, Present and Future

 The Antique Engine Jamboree at Hanford Mills Museum features antique tractors, Model A Fords, outboard motors, Doodlebugs, hit and miss engines, model steam engines, and water-cooled and air-cooled gas engines.
-Exhibitors have included individual collectors as well as members of the Franklin Doodlebug Club, the Mohican Car Club, the Antique Outboard Motor Club, Tired Iron of Butternut Valley, the Long Island Antique Engine Association, the Hudson-Mohawk Chapter of the Pioneer Gas Engine Association, and more.
+Exhibitors are individual collectors as well as members of the Franklin Doodlebug Club, the Southern Maine Antique Tractor Club, Tired Iron of Butternut Valley, Blue Mountain Antique Steam and Gas, Southern Tier Antique Gas and Steam Engine Association, the Hudson Mohawk Chapter of the Pioneer Gas Engine Association, the Antique Outboard Motor Club, and the Mohican Car Club.
 Popular features include a 1926 Ahrens Fox Pumper Firetruck and the 1957 Nash Metropolitan Hook and Ladder Fire Truck Ride from the Catskill Game Farm.

 “The antique engines on display demonstrate the ingenuity of the past,” says Hanford Mills Executive Director Liz Callahan.
 “The exhibitors have great stories to tell of the hours of tinkering, detective work and mechanical know-how necessary to bring these engines back to working order, and to keep them that way.”

-Food trucks and local food will offer lunch and snack items.
-Hands-on kids activities, local bluegrass music, and demonstrations in the Mill round out the Antique Engine Jamboree.
+The Museum’s Steam Team operate the wood-fired steam boiler and steam engines.
+Hands-on kids activities, BBQ, pie, local bluegrass music, and demonstrations in the Mill round out the Antique Engine Jamboree.

 We interviewed several of the antique engine enthusiasts who came to the Jamboree in 2011.
 In this clip, Bob Barrett explains how his circa 1890 water motor works.
 See other clips on our YouTube channel